Gestational Diabetes & Newly Diagnosed: What to Expect?

 Finding Your Carb Tolerance

 The first couple of weeks are about figuring out what carbohydrates you can tolerate.
-It’s important to keep eating carbs for your baby’s development, but finding the right ones is key!
+It’s important to keep eating carbs for your baby’s development, but finding the right ones is key to manage blood sugar levels!
 Most likely, you’ll be eating three main meals and three snacks per day to help keep your blood sugar levels stable.
+A healthy diet plays a crucial role in managing gestational diabetes, so consulting a dietitian for personalized meal planning is advisable.
 The last snack of the day is often called a bedtime snack and can help regulate your overnight glucose levels.

 Carb targets can vary by provider, but here are some general recommendations: